IgorSou3000/PSXFunkin-Potage-Engine/README.md

 # Different
 My engine looks the overlays version of psxfunkin so it way different the way it handle some stuffs, making easier for modding

+# STR
+Now you can play STR!!
+(Video)

+# Sound effects
+This engine have sounds effects like scroll!!

 # And a lot more
 My engine added timer, new icons, new story mode and much more!!!!